Get Into Pomona College

 Applying to Pomona College

 Pomona offers applicants three rounds of admissions: Early Decision I (due November 1st), Early Decision II (due January 1st), and Regular Decision (due January 1st).
 Both Early Decision rounds are binding, meaning once admitted, applicants must withdraw all other applications.
 In the case of Early Decision II, applicants will hear back from Pomona around mid-February, at which point, if admitted, they must withdraw from their Regular Decision schools.
 The Regular round, on the other hand, is non-restrictive and non-binding, meaning students can apply to as many additional schools as they’d like.
-Due to accessibility concerns during the pandemic, Pomona has extended its test-optional policy for students applying for first-year and transfer admission for entry in 2022-2023.
 Although the SAT or ACT is no longer required, students may still choose to self-report their scores.
-Indeed, of the admitted students in 2022, over half (57 percent) submitted a standardized test score.
-Students can also schedule an off-campus alumni interview beginning in September until December 1st.
+Indeed, of the admitted students in 2024, over a third (36 percent) submitted a standardized test score.
+Students can also schedule a virtual alumni interview beginning in September until December 1st.
 Pomona states that they do not track “demonstrated interest” through scheduled interviews, but interviewers still submit a statement as part of a student’s application.

 Pomona College Admissions Wrap Up